Second Ivorian Civil War

 The Second Ivorian Civil War broke out in March 2011 when the crisis in Ivory Coast escalated into full-scale military conflict between forces loyal to Laurent Gbagbo, the President of Ivory Coast since 2000, and supporters of the internationally recognised president-elect Alassane Ouattara.

 After months of unsuccessful negotiations and sporadic violence between supporters of the two sides, the crisis entered a critical stage as Ouattara's forces seized control of most of the country with the help of the UN, with Gbagbo entrenched in Abidjan, the country's largest city.
 International organizations have reported numerous instances of human rights violations by both sides, in particular in the city of Duékoué where Ouattara's forces killed hundreds of people.
-Overall casualties of the war are estimated around 3000.
-The UN and French forces took military action, with the stated objective to protect their forces and civilians.
+Around 3,000 people were killed in the conflict.
+UN and French forces took military action, with the stated objective to protect their forces and civilians.
 France's forces arrested Gbagbo at his residence on 11 April 2011.